korigod/mavlink-rfcs/text/0002-mav-frames-revision.md

 Rich enough but clear set of coordinate frames is essential for effective drone control.

+For example, let's consider a setup in which a companion computer with a camera is used for navigation by recognizing fiducial markers with known coordinates.
+The location of the drone is calculated and `VISION_POSITION_ESTIMATE` messages are transmitted.

+Different frames of reference are necessary in different cases:

+* the camera can be installed externally (e.g. motion capture system) — in this case coordinates are naturally in fixed w.r.t. the Earth NED-oriented frame;
+* the camera can be installed on the 2D gimbal, then the origin of the coordinate system should be fixed to the vehicle and yaw orientation should match vehicle yaw;
+* the camera can be mounted onboard without gimbal — in this case both the origin and the orientation of the coordinate system should be fixed to the vehicle.

-A frame which is fixed in orientation to the moving vehicle is often necessary e.g. it's native for the vehicle IMU or a camera which is installed on the vehicle without gimbal.
-When using such a camera for computer vision navigation with existing frames developers need to receive attitude information from the vehicle, transform calculated vehicle coordinates using this attitude to supported frame and send it to the vehicle, which complicates the process and lowers the precision as attitude data is available with certain latency.
+When using such a setup without appropriate frames developers need to receive attitude information from the vehicle, transform calculated coordinates using this attitude to supported frame and send it to the vehicle, which complicates the process and lowers the precision as attitude data is available with a certain latency.

+The same reasoning is correct for a variety of different cases e.g. following a target which is recognized using computer vision or for creating missions with items such as "fly 10 m forward".

-It's also necessary in some cases to have a continuous position, without discrete jumps, like integrated vehicle velocity, which is always quite correctly represents vehicle movement in short-term although can drift in long-term.
+It's also necessary in some cases to have a continuous position, without discrete jumps, like integrated vehicle velocity, which always quite correctly represents vehicle movement in short-term although can drift in long-term.
 In ROS such a frame is called `odom`.

 ## Disadvantages of the current frame set